Gortaree: History

 Thomas Wenslowe of Derryvore made the following deposition on 16 January 1643 about the Irish Rebellion of 1641 in Knockninny:

-"Thomas Wenslowe of Derryvore in the County of ffermanagh gent, aged 33 yeres or thereabouts, sworne & examined sayth that in the begining of the present rebellion vizt on or about the 23rd of October 1641, one James Maguire of Knocknynny & Cahill Maguire of the same in the same County gent, both brothers, and John mc Corry of Gartharee in the same County gent, and a great number of other Rebells whose names he cannott expresse, came in hostile manner to this deponentes said house & surprisd and ransacked the same, And forceibly tooke away from him this deponent a great number of his beastes, cattle horses howshold goods & other thinges of the value and to his losse of £300 sterling at the least & expelled him from the possession of his land and farmes worth clerely £35 per annum whereof he accompteth to have lost 3 yeres proffitt wort amounting to £105.
+"Thomas Wenslowe of Derryvore in the County of ffermanagh gent, aged 33 yeres or thereabouts, sworne & examined sayth that in the beginning of the present rebellion vizt on or about the 23rd of October 1641, one James Maguire of Knocknynny & Cahill Maguire of the same in the same County gent, both brothers, and John mc Corry of Gartharee in the same County gent, and a great number of other Rebells whose names he cannott expresse, came in hostile manner to this deponentes said house & surprisd and ransacked the same, And forceibly tooke away from him this deponent a great number of his beastes, cattle horses howshold goods & other thinges of the value and to his losse of £300 sterling at the least & expelled him from the possession of his land and farmes worth clerely £35 per annum whereof he accompteth to have lost 3 yeres proffitt wort amounting to £105.
 And they alsoe dispoyled him of debts & money worth threescore and fiue poundes, And the deponent is like to be deprived of the future proffitts of his said lands & farmes worth £35 per annum clerely untill a peace be established".

 Pender's Census of 1659 spells the name as "Gortery" and states there were 2 people over the age of 15 living in the townland, all Irish, (In general the percentage of the Irish population aged under 15 runs at about 20% so presumably there were no under-15s there at the time).

 A grant dated 8 December 1675 to Charles Balfour of Castle Balfour, included, inter alia, the lands of "Gartaree".

 In July 1751 no residents were entitled to vote in Gortaree.

 The Tithe Applotment Books for 1827 list the following tithepayers in the townland: Quinn, Drum, Rooney, Burke, Graves, McGauran, Clarke, McGuire, Wallace.

 The Gortaree Valuation Office books are available for May 1836.

 Griffith's Valuation of 1857 lists twenty-four occupiers in the townland.
 The landlord of Gortaree in the 1850s was Robert Collins.